-Inquiry groups provide a forum for all Northeastern educators to come together for ongoing dialogue and reflection on a specific topic in teaching and learning.
+Inquiry groups and Learning Communities provide a forum for all Northeastern educators to come together for ongoing dialogue and reflection on a specific topic in teaching and learning.

-Inquiry groups typically involve periodic group meetings (either in person or online) over the course of a semester.
+Inquiry groups and learning communities typically involve periodic group meetings (either in person or online) over the course of a semester.

-We are offering several inquiry groups and learning communities during Fall 2020.
+We are offering several inquiry groups and learning communities during Spring 2021.

 Learning Communities for Impactful Community Engagement

-Join one of two fall learning communities on impactful community engagement to expand your knowledge and professional network through small-group discussions with Northeastern faculty and staff, as well as service-learning community partners (supported by resources provided by the program sponsors).
-The themes of these learning communities are: (1) Teaching for Social Justice in Service-Learning and Community Engagement and (2) Community Partnerships.
-Anyone interested in service-learning may join.
+Join one of two fall learning communities on impactful community engagement to expand your knowledge and professional network through small-group discussions with NU faculty and staff, as well as service-learning community partners (supported by resources provided by the program sponsors).
+The themes of these learning communities are: (1) Teaching for Social Justice in Service-Learning and Community Engagement and (2) Community Partnerships and both are open to any faculty member, staff, graduate student, or community partner who is interested.

 Participants in both learning communities must attend the pre-scheduled kick-off and showcase events, along with three learning community meetings during the semester.
-Each learning community will be meet for monthly one-hour meetings, with meeting dates/times to be determined by participants.
+Each learning community will meet for monthly one-hour meetings, with meeting dates/times to be determined by the participants.
 For each of these sessions, participants will receive a discussion guide for their meeting, as well as readings and worksheets to prepare in advance of their time together.
+Meetings are facilitated via Zoom and materials shared via Google.

 - Three small-group meetings, to be scheduled by each group